-The allocation of area under chickpea cultivation during last three years (Table 3.7) interestingly indicated that area under chickpea cultivation in Dharwad and Gulbarga districts according to seed beneficiaries (72.93% and 73.89%, respectively) was found to be increasing.
-Similar, opinion of increasing trend in area under the crop was witnessed by non-seed beneficiaries (73.33% and 66.67%, respectively) in Gulbarga district.
-While, in case of seed beneficiaries in Dharwad, the chickpea area remained constant as expressed by 15.04 per cent farmers and only 12.03 per cent farmers expressed that the area under chickpea declined in the last three years.
-Similar trend of increase and decrease (13.33% each) in area under chickpea was opined by non-seed beneficiaries in Dharwad district.
-In case of Gulbarga district, about 22 per cent of seed beneficiaries and 20 per cent non-seed beneficiaries implied constant area under chickpea and the decrease in area across sample categories in the district was expressed by 4.15 per cent and 13.33 per cent farmers, respectively.
-The overall average area under chickpea for both sample categories together showed an increase (72.97%) in Dharwad district.
-Similar trend of increase (73.58%) in area was observed in Gulbarga district.
-Thus it implied the importance of the crop in rabi season in both the districts in the recent years.
-This was mainly attributed to high yielding capacity, resistant nature of cultivars to pests and diseases, their relative drought tolerance capacity and high output price in market and hence offered a high scope for expansion of area under chickpea in the study districts.
+The allocation of area under chickpea cultivation during last three years is summarized in Table 4.7.
+Area under chickpea cultivation in Dharwad and Gulbarga districts according to seed beneficiaries (72.93% and 73.89%, respectively) was found to be increasing.
+Similar, opinion of increasing trend in area under the crop was witnessed in non-seed beneficiaries (73.33% and 66.67%, respectively).
+Overall, mean area under chickpea for both sample categories together showed an increase trend (72.97%) in Dharwad district.
+Similar trend of increase (73.58%) in area was observed in case of Gulbarga district.
+Thus, it implied that the importance of the chickpea crop in post-rainy season in both the districts were significant.
+This was mainly attributed to high yielding cultivars, resistant to pests and diseases and their relative drought tolerance capacity etc. High output prices in the market is the major driving force for rapid expansion of cropped area in the state.
+The chickpea cultivation was primarily (85% in Dharward and 94% in Gulbarga) under rainfed situation in both the study districts.